jgoco/COVID-Booking/README.md

 hospital-workers, teachers, etc.).

 ### What will it do?
-The COVID-Booking application will allow patrons to easily book group classes at a recreation centre, while feeling assured that they are booking a recreational class where other members of the class are also vaccinated.
+**The COVID-Booking application is a booking application with COVID-vaccination screening capabilities**.
+It will allow patrons to easily book group classes at a recreation centre, while feeling assured that they are booking a recreational class where other members of the class are also vaccinated.

 ### What type of data will it store?
 The COVID-Booking application will store information about the patrons (e.g. name, birthday, email, COVID-vaccination